billsioros/MPIsuite/README.md

     1048576  , 1        , 0.000827, 1.0            , 1.0
     1048576  , 2        , 0.000982, 0.84215885947  , 0.421079429735

-[config.sh](config.sh) contains the configuration settings and is being sourced into other files.
+[config.sh](config.sh) contains the configuration settings and is being sourced by other files.

 * **COMPILER** indicates the script that should be used to compile the source file.
 * **SCHEDULER** indicates the script that should be used to schedule the executable's run.